 Tzu Chi USA Supporting Hurricane Maria Survivors in Puerto Rico

-SAN DIMAS, Calif., Sept.
-11, 2018 /PRNewswire/ -- In honor of the one year anniversary of Hurricane Maria this upcoming September, Tzu Chi USA will join hands with the San Juan FEMA Disaster Recovery Center on Sept.13-15th to provide disaster relief aid to Puerto Rican communities to create a brighter beginning following Hurricane Maria.
+SAN DIMAS, California, Sept.
+11, 2018 /PRNewswire-HISPANIC PR WIRE/ -- In honor of the one year anniversary of Hurricane Maria this upcoming September, Tzu Chi USA will join hands with the San Juan FEMA Disaster Recovery Center on Sept.13-15th to provide disaster relief aid to Puerto Rican communities to create a brighter beginning following Hurricane Maria.

 "NGO's doing relief work in Puerto Rico has been a blessing to our Island.
 Tzu Chi completes the things that matter the most to a society in need.
 Tzu Chi's like a complement."